History of science and technology in Africa: West Africa

-Besides being masters in iron, Africans were masters in brass and bronze.
-Ife produced lifelike statues in brass, an artistic tradition beginning in the 13th century.
-Benin mastered bronze during the 16th century, produced portraiture and reliefs in the metal using the lost wax process.
-Benin also was a manufacturer of glass and glass beads.
+Besides being masters in iron, Africans were masters in brass, copper, and bronze.
+Ife showed artistic mastery in their striking naturalistic statues of brass and copper, a lost wax tradition beginning in the 11-12th centuries.
+Ife was also a manufacturer of glass and glass beads.
+Benin later mastered a mix of brass and bronze during the 16th century, producing portraiture and reliefs in the metals.

-In West Africa, several centres of iron production using natural draft furnaces emerged from the early second millennium AD.
-Iron production in Banjeli and Bassar for example in Togo reached up to 80,000 cubic meters(which is more than the production at places such as Meroe), analyses indicate that fifteenth-and sixteenth-century AD slags from this area were just bloomery waste products, while preliminary metallographic analyses of objects indicate them to be made of low-carbon steels.
+In West Africa, several centres of iron production using natural draft furnaces emerged from the early second millennium CE.
+Iron production in Banjeli and Bassar for example in Togo reached up to 80,000 cubic meters(which is more than the production at places such as Meroe), analyses indicate that fifteenth-and sixteenth-century CE slags from this area were just bloomery waste products, while preliminary metallographic analyses of objects indicate them to be made of low-carbon steels.
 In Burkina Faso, the Korsimoro district reached up to 169,900 cubic meters.
 In the Dogon region, the sub-region of Fiko has about 300,000 cubic meters of slag produced.

 Brass barrel blunderbuss are said to have been produced in some states of the Gold Coast in the eighteenth and nineteenth centuries.
 Various accounts indicate that Asante blacksmiths were not only able to repair firearms, but that barrels, locks and stocks were on occasion remade.

 In the Aïr Mountains region of Niger, copper smelting was independently developed between 3000 and 2500 BCE.
 The undeveloped nature of the process indicates that it was not of foreign origin.
 Smelting in the region became mature around 1500 BCE.